 23.3.1.4.1.3 A level determined in consultation with the Market Party submitting the Bid or Bids at issue, provided such consultation has occurred prior to the occurrence of the conduct being examined by the ISO, and provided the Market Party has provided data on a Generator's operating costs in accordance with specifications provided by the ISO.

-The reference level for a Generator's Energy Bid is intended to reflect the Generator's marginal costs.
-The ISO's determination of a Generator's marginal costs shall include an assessment of the Generator's incremental operating costs in accordance with the following formula, and such other factors or adjustments as the ISO shall reasonably determine to be appropriate based on such data as may be furnished by the Market Party or otherwise available to the ISO:
+The reference level for a Generator's Energy and Ancillary Service Bids are intended to reflect the Generator's marginal costs.
+The ISO's determination of a

+Generator's Energy marginal costs shall include an assessment of the Generator's incremental operating costs in accordance with the following formula:

-((heat rate fuel costs) + (emissions rate emissions allowance price) + other variable operating and maintenance costs)).
+(heat rate \ fuel costs) + (emissions rate \ emissions allowance price) + (other variable operating and maintenance costs)